-In addition to having a functional louver or flap for forced air vents (e.g., dryer and central vacuum) as required for the Base level requirements, they shall be made of noncombustible material (e.g., metal).
+In addition to having a functional louver or flap for forced air vents (e.g., dryer and central vacuum) as required for the Base level requirements, they shall also be made of noncombustible material (e.g., metal).

-3.1.4 Exterior Wall Covering/Cladding
+3.1.4 Exterior Wall Covering

-- Removed ignition-resistant covering/cladding for ease of evaluation and research from IBHS. - In addition to having the bottom 6-inches of exterior walls made of noncombustible material as required for the Base level, all exterior wall covering shall be made of a noncombustible material (e.g., metal, fiber-cement, masonry veneer, stucco, brick, concrete). - Where provided, all shutters (e.g., decorative and operable) shall be made of noncombustible material. - Note: Combustible and ignition-resistant wall cover material (e.g., wood shake, wood shingle, or any other wood siding material including ignition-resistant treatments and coatings) by construction or assembly are not permitted.
+- In addition to having the bottom 6-inches of exterior walls made of noncombustible material as required for the Base level, all exterior wall covering shall be made of a noncombustible material (e.g., metal, fibercement, masonry veneer, stucco, brick, concrete). - Where provided, all shutters (e.g., decorative and operable) shall be made of noncombustible material. - Note: Combustible and ignition-resistant wall cover material (e.g., wood shake, wood shingle, or any other wood siding material including ignition-resistant treatments and coatings) by construction or assembly are not permitted.